-Nonproliferation Regimes.
+Nonproliferation Regimes (MTCR, NSG, etc.).
 Another policy approach is to strengthen the international nonproliferation regimes.
 There are two prongs in such efforts: (1) encouraging PRC support for strengthening the regimes (e.g., the IAEA's verification authority) to enforce compliance and (2) filling gaps in China's participation.
 Some say that efforts to include China would capitalize on its desire to be treated as a "great power" and to be perceived as a responsible world leader.
 In addition, they stress that China would be more cooperative if it helped to draw up the "rules."
 Others argue that China's participation would risk its obstruction of tighter export controls, possible derailing of arms control efforts, linkage of nonproliferation issues to the Taiwan issue, and access to intelligence-sharing.
 One basis for this view is the experience with the Arms Control in the Middle East effort in the early 1990s, in which China refused to cover missiles in the effort and later suspended its participation after President Bush decided in 1992 to sell Taiwan F-16 fighters.

-The United States and others might encourage China to join the MTCR (as a member after it establishes a record of compliance and effective export controls), Nuclear Suppliers Group (NSG), Australia Group (on chemical and biological weapons), Wassenaar Arrangement (military and dual-use export controls), and International Code of Conduct Against Ballistic Missile Proliferation.
-Previously, President Clinton's National Security Council, in a reported Secret memo, dated March 12, 1998 (printed in the March 23, 1998 Washington Times), proposed in a

-"China missile deal" to expand space cooperation with Beijing, increase the number of satellites that China can launch, issue a blanket Presidential waiver of post-Tiananmen sanctions on satellite launches, and support China's membership in the MTCR - in return for effective PRC missile export controls.
+Options for U.S. policy have included support or opposition to China joining the MTCR (as a member after it establishes a record of compliance and effective export controls), Nuclear Suppliers Group (NSG), Australia Group (on chemical and biological weapons), Wassenaar Arrangement (military and dual-use export controls), and International Code of Conduct Against Ballistic Missile Proliferation.
+Previously, President Clinton's National Security Council, in a reported Secret memo, dated March 12, 1998 (printed in the March 23, 1998 Washington Times), proposed in a "China missile deal" to expand space cooperation with Beijing, increase the number of satellites that China can launch, issue a blanket Presidential waiver of post-Tiananmen sanctions on satellite launches, and support China's membership in the MTCR - in return for effective PRC missile export controls.

 Critics say that membership in the MTCR would exempt China from certain sanctions, provide it with intelligence, give it a potentially obstructionist role in decision-making, and relax missile-related export controls to China.
 In September 1999, Congress passed the FY2000 National Defense Authorization Act (P.L.
 106-65), stating its sense that the President shall take steps to obtain an agreement with the PRC on adherence to the MTCR and its annex and that the PRC should not be allowed to join the MTCR without meeting certain conditions.
 It also required a report on the PRC's adherence to the MTCR.
 The classified report was submitted on August 18, 2000.
+In June 2004, China expressed willingness to join the MTCR.

 China joined the Zangger Committee (on nuclear trade) in October 1997, before a summit in Washington.
 Also, China issued new export control regulations on dualuse nuclear items on June 17, 1998, before another summit in Beijing.
-But China is the only major nuclear supplier to shun the 40-nation NSG, which requires "full-scope safeguards" (IAEA inspections of all other declared nuclear facilities in addition to the facility importing supplies to prevent diversions to weapon programs).